cefriel/chimera/README.md

 Before contributing, please read carefully, complete and sign our [Contributor Licence Agreement](https://github.com/cefriel/contributing/blob/main/contributor-license-agreement.pdf).

 When contributing to this repository, please first discuss the change you wish to make via issue or any other available method with the repository's owners.

+### Acknowledgements

+The development of Chimera has been partially supported by the European Commission through: the Chips Act Joint Undertaking project SMARTY (Grant Agreement 101140087), the SmartEdge project (Grant Agreement 101092908), funded under the Horizon Europe RIA Research and Innovation Programme; the TANGENT project (Grant Agreement 955273) and the SPRINT project (Grant Agreement 826172),  co-funded  by  the European  Commission  under  the  Horizon  2020  Framework Programme.

 ### License